 Welcome to the Comparative Biomaterials Lab at Chapman University led by Dr. Douglas Fudge.
 We study a wide range of materials made by animals, including nano-scale filaments within cells, slimes secreted to ward off predators, and large structures like the keratinous plates of baleen whales.
-Recent research on the biology of hagfishes took us to the Galápagos Islands in Ecuador.
+Our work on the biomechanics of predator defense in hagfishes has led us to explore many other aspects of hagfish biology, including bioenergetics, burrowing behavior and biomechanics, reproduction, and biodiversity.
+Recent work in the Galápagos Islands, Ecuador led to the discovery and description of four new species of hagfishes.

-We are committed to applying what we learn from the study of biomaterials to real-life challenges, such as how we can make high performance materials for industry that are more eco-friendly in their manufacture and disposal.
-Animals make outstanding materials for a wide variety of functions without the benefit of petroleum and without fouling their environment, and we believe that humans could do the same if we listen to the lessons biology has to teach.
+We are also committed to applying what we learn from the study of biomaterials to real-life challenges.
+Animals make outstanding materials for a wide variety of functions without the benefit of petroleum and without fouling their environments.
+Our expertise in biomaterials creates rich opportunities to collaborate with engineers on bio-inspired design projects, including efforts to produce biomimetic hagfish slime.

-To explore current research in the Comparative Biomaterials Lab, click on the links below and check out our Publications.
+To learn more about our research, click on the links below and check out our Publications.

 Fudge Lab News